instana/nodejs/CONTRIBUTING.md

 For instance, you can refer to this example commit message: https://github.com/instana/nodejs/commit/bd3e7554fe21188c3ad10d442e4d72546d5c2267

+## Creating a development branch

+When creating a development branch, please follow these guidelines:

+- Choose a branch name that is brief yet clearly indicates the purpose of the feature.
+- Use lowercase alphanumeric characters (a-z, 0-9).
+- Hyphens (-) can be used for separation, but cannot be the first or last character of the name.
+- The name must begin and end with an alphanumeric character.

+For example:

+- Good branch names:
+  - `feature-redis`
+  - `fix-lambda-timeout`

+- Avoid using:
+  - `feature/redis`

 ## Managing Dependencies In Packages

 We are using **npm workspaces** and **lerna v7**.